-Information governance is a corporate process or strategy that helps organizations manage information's risk and value.
-Not focusing on IG puts organizations in liable situations, should data or information not be retained correctly.
-Often a point of confusion, yet the most crucial facet to remember, is that IG is not simply software installed that automatically makes an organization compliant.
-IG is a company's process (vis-à-vis, policies, monitoring, & remediation).
-Software is just the tool that assists in that process and more than often has to be tweaked and calibrated to each unique organization.
+Information governance is a corporate process or strategy that helps organisations manage information’s risk and value.
+Not focusing on IG puts organisations in liable situations, should data or information not be retained correctly.
+Often a point of confusion, yet the most crucial facet to remember, is that IG is not simply software installed that automatically makes an organisation compliant.
+IG is a company’s process (vis-à-vis, policies, monitoring, & remediation).
+Software is just the tool that assists in that process and more than often has to be tweaked and calibrated to each unique organisation.

-Once connected, organizations can enable in-stream surveillance to monitor for content that doesn't meet corporate approval—before that content is published on social media.
-Also, these solutions can help organizations put in place controls for identity management and user access to social media channels and functions.
+Once connected, organisations can enable in-stream surveillance to monitor for content that doesn’t meet corporate approval—before that content is published on social media.
+Also, these solutions can help organisations put in place controls for identity management and user access to social media channels and functions.
 They can also provide administrative control of multiple apps under one IT management dashboard.

 “62% of compliance leaders expect that more time and resources will need to be devoted to risk issues within the next twelve months.”

 Firms that are forging ahead, full steam, into social media and lack some kind of surveillance process—whether it’s manual or automated—are at risk.
 Unless they’re somehow creating a corporate memory that they can rely on to corroborate an e-discovery, internal or regulatory inquiry, and provide the “who said, what and when” and with context, a social media misstep that leads to brand reputation damage and even potential litigation is almost assured.

 Headlines for corporate social media blunders, such as Adidas, congratulating runners of the Boston Marathon with the Tweet, “Congratulations, you survived the Boston Marathon”, or Elon Musk’s tweet of a poll, asking the public whether to sell Tesla stock, are just a few examples of self-inflicted wounds.